moemachef/Front-end-Developer-Interview-Questions-And-Answers/answers/html-questions.md

 - `<meta charset='UTF-8'>`
 - `font-size` for `:lang({language_code})` selectors in CSS
 - difference in word langth for each language
+- Using symbols which acceptable in some languages and other doesn't

 #### What are `data-` attributes good for?